 IN THE UNITED STATES DISTRICT COURT FOR THE DISTRICT OF KANSAS

-JOHN ROUDYBUSH,)

-Plaintiff,))

-VS.))

-RANDY DUNCAN, et al.,))

-Defendants.))
+BERTRAM L. WILSON, JR.,)

+Plaintiff,)

-Case No. 14-1374-MLB-KGG
+vs.) Case No. 16-1153-JTM-KGG

+WICHITA STATE UNIVERSITY, et al.,)))

+Defendant.))

-ORDER ON MOTION TO PROCEED WITHOUT PREPAYMENT OF FEES, MOTION TO APPOINT COUNSEL, AND REPORT & RECOMMENDATION FOR DISMISSAL
+MEMORANDUM & ORDER ON MOTION TO PROCEED WITHOUT PREPAYMENT OF FEES AND MOTION TO APPOINT COUNSEL, AND REPORT & RECOMMENDATION FOR DISMISSAL

-In conjunction with his federal court Complaint (1), Plaintiff John Roudybush has filed a Motion to Proceed Without Prepayment of Fees (IFP Application, Doc.
+In conjunction with his federal court Complaint alleging violations of his civil rights (Doc.
+1), Plaintiff Bertram L. Wilson, Jr. has filed a Motion to Proceed Without Prepayment of Fees (IFP Application, Doc.
 3, sealed), with an accompanying Affidavit of Financial Status (Doc.
-3-1).
-Plaintiff has also filed a Motion for Appointment of Counsel (Doc.
-4.)
-Having reviewed Plaintiff's motions, as well as his Complaint (Doc.
-1), the Court GRANTS the motion for IFP status (Doc.
-3), DENIES the motion to appoint counsel (Doc.
-4), and RECOMMENDS DISMISSAL of Plaintiff's claims.
+3-1, sealed) and a Motion to Appoint Counsel (Doc.
+4.).
+Having reviewed Plaintiff's motions, as well as his financial affidavit and Complaint, the Court GRANTS Plaintiff's motion for IFP status but DENIES Plaintiff's motion for counsel, as more fully set forth herein.
+The Court also recommends to the District Court that Plaintiff's claims be DISMISSED for failure to state a claim upon which relief may be granted.

-I. Motion to Proceed In Forma Pauperis
+I. Motion to Proceed Without Prepayment of Fees.

 Under 28 U.S.C. § 1915(a), a federal court may authorize commencement of an action without prepayment of fees, costs, etc., by a person who lacks financial means.
 28 U.S.C. § 1915(a).
 In so doing, the court considers the affidavit of financial status included with the application.
 See id.
 There is a liberal policy toward permitting proceedings in forma pauperis when necessary to ensure that the courts are available to all citizens, not just those who can afford to pay.
 See generally, Yellen v.
 Cooper, 828 F.2d 1471 (10th Cir.
 1987).
 In construing the application and affidavit, courts generally seek to compare an applicant's monthly expenses to monthly income.
 See Patillo v.
 N. Am.
 Van Lines, Inc., No. 02-2162, 2002 WL 1162684, at 1 (D.Kan.
 Apr.
 15, 2002); Webb v.
 Cessna Aircraft, No. 00-2229, 2000 WL 1025575, at 1 (D.Kan.
 July 17, 2000) (denying motion because "Plaintiff is employed, with monthly income exceeding her monthly expenses by approximately \$600.00").

-In his supporting financial affidavit, Plaintiff indicates he is 52 years old and married with no listed dependant children.
+In his supporting financial affidavit, Plaintiff indicates he is 56 years old and single, with no dependents.
 (Doc.
-3-1, at 1-2.)
-Plaintiff is currently self employed and does not list his income.
-(Id., at 2.)
-This makes it impossible for the Court to determine if his access to the Courts would be restricted if he is required to pay the filing fee.
-He also states that he "feel[s] it is not important" to list the make, model, or value of his automobile.
-(Id., at 4.)
-This information has, however, been determined to be important to the Court's analysis of a plaintiff's financial status.
-He also refuses to list the amount of cash he has on hand, has provided no information regarding any real property he or his wife may own, and does not definitively answer whether or not he has ever filed for bankruptcy.
-(Id., at 3-6.)
-He has not, however, received any government benefits in the past year.
-(Id., 4-5.)
+3-1, sealed, at 1-2.)
+Plaintiff is currently employed by the Wichita public school district as a substitute teacher making a modest wage.
+(Doc.
+3-1, sealed, at 2.)
+He does not own real property and does not own an automobile.
+(Id., at 3-4.)
+He lists a typical rent payment as well as reasonable monthly expenses for groceries and telephone.
+(Id., at 5.)
+He lists a very small amount of cash and no other liquid assets.
+(Doc.
+3-1, sealed, at 4.)
+He has not filed for bankruptcy.
+(Doc.
+3-2, sealed, at 6.)
+Considering all of the information contained in the financial affidavit, the Court finds that Plaintiff has established that his access to the Court would be significantly limited absent the ability to file this action without payment of fees and costs.
+The Court GRANTS Plaintiff leave to proceed in forma pauperis and directs that this case be filed without payment of a filing fee.
+II.
+Motion to Appoint Counsel.